 100- You Don’t Have To Have An Ice Cream Maker to Make Ice Cream

-99- Americans love Ice Cream So Much That we Dedicated a Whole Month To Celebrate it
+99- Americans love Ice Cream So Much That we Dedicated a Whole Month To Celebrating it

 97- Americans Consume about 23 pounds of Ice Cream Per Year Per Person